We are excited to chat!

 During your silent auction, it’s important to be strategic about how you close your items.

-If you’re using paper bid sheets, you should stagger closing times and shut items down by category.
+If you’re using paper bid sheets, you should stagger closing times and shut items down by category, with the least popular categories being the first to close.

 If you’re using mobile bidding, you won’t have to stagger item closing.
 Because you won’t have to worry about collecting and sorting bid sheets, you can keep all auction items open as long as possible, thereby maximizing your revenue.